 Total funds raised: £173m

 Darktrace has developed security software that identifies behavioural anomalies, alerting clients to potential security threats.
 Its software is deeply intertwined with AI-powered machine learning, and Darktrace was the first company to develop an AI system for cybersecurity purposes.
-It has released a number of additional technologies since its inception in 2013, such as Darktrace Antigena, an autonomous response technology that reacts to cyber-attacks in real-time.
+It has released a number of additional AI technologies since its inception in 2013, such as Darktrace Antigena, an autonomous response technology that reacts to cyber-attacks in real-time.

 The company has secured £173m across nine funding rounds from a long list of investors, including Hoxton Ventures, Insight Partners, Invoke Capital, Summit Partners, and TenEleven Ventures.

 The University of Cambridge spinout has over 1300 employees with 44 offices globally.
 The company doubled its customer base in 2020, with solid growth across Asia Pacific.
-Darktrace attended the Future 50 accelerator in 2018 and has appeared on over 20 high-growth lists over the year, such as the Fast Track Tech 100 and FT 1000.
+Darktrace attended the Future 50 accelerator in 2018 and has appeared on over 20 high-growth lists over the year, including the Fast Track Tech 100 and FT 1000.

 Total funds raised: £123m

 Thought Machine develops Vault, fintech software which enables banks and financial service providers to centrally manage a range of products.